MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-field-portal.md

 #### Max Length

 Fields that store text have an absolute maximum depending on the type.
-The **Max Length** option sets a value lower than the maximum specific to your environment.
+The **Max Length** choice s a value lower than the maximum specific to your environment.
 You can increase this max length but you should not lower it if you have data in the system that exceeds the lower value.

 ### Whole Number